Billings and EPG information and when to submit, can be located on the publicity page.

 Interactive service promoting BBC content, eg Live and Learn, Your Stories, and Entertainment loops.
 Lists of music used on 24/7 are being given to the societies four times a year.
 No other reporting is required.

-Any programme that have previously been broadcast and reported does not need to be reported again.
+Any programme that has previously been broadcast and reported does not need to be reported again.

 It is mandatory that the On-Screen Portrayal form is submitted within two weeks of transmission or earlier if all data is available.